Now Registering Fall 2020!

 We can't wait to see all our Club members again!
 Boys & Girls Club is providing full day care at locations throughout the Tri-Cities and Prosser.
 We are open and ready to serve your family and children.

-We anticipate summer looking different this year due to Covid-19 and social distancing practices.
+Summer looks quite different this year due to Covid-19 and social distancing practices.
 This will greatly affect our normal field trips and how we administer programs and activities.
 The safety of the families we serve and our staff is our priority.
 We will have a strong focus on academics while keeping the kids active and having fun with hands-on activities, games and programs.
-There will not be an official summer camp start date.
-However, as parents/guardians return to work and need childcare, we will be here!
+To register for summer programs, call 509-543-9980.

 For Parents, Caregivers, & Members